Ethics and professional scepticism: overview

 - Considerations for professional accountants in business.

-The assessment is a test of your ethical progress.
-It is recommended that you gain approval from your employer before you attempt it.
+The assessment is a test of your ethical progress and requires approval from your employer before you attempt it.
 The assessment is 60 minutes long, includes 30 multiple choice questions and you must achieve a minimum of 70%.
-Each attempt at the assessment will be recorded within the ‘Ethics and professional scepticism’ tab in your online training file.
+Every time you attempt the assessment, a record will be added to your ‘Ethics and professional scepticism’ tab in your online training file.
 The assessment is taken online and has an unlimited number of attempts.

 You are also required to log your ethics progress within your online training file and this will be discussed with your employer at each six-monthly review.

-Having learnt the basic ethical requirements within each ACA module and the ethics learning programme, and practised them while watching in the webinars, you can then apply these skills and principles in practice.
+Having learnt the basic ethical requirements within each exam and the Ethics Learning Programme, and practised them while watching in the webinars, you can then apply these skills and principles in practice.
 This can be done within your daily practical work experience and also within the ethical elements included in some of the steps in the professional development ladders.

-It is a requirement of the ACA training agreement that you and your employer meet at least every six months.
+It is a requirement of your ACA training agreement that you and your QPRT, counsellor, training manager or principal meet at least every six months.
 These meetings are to discuss and monitor your progress on professional development, ethics and professional scepticism, practical work experience and exams.
 It is your responsibility to update your records within your online training file.

-The six-monthly review guide for students gives more information on how to prepare for a six-monthly review, the topics to cover during a review and how to submit your training file at the end of your training agreement.
+View the six-monthly review guide on how to prepare for a six-monthly review, the topics you will cover during the review and how to submit your training file at the end of your training agreement.
+You can also view top tips on how to keep your training file up to date.

 Your ethics and professional scepticism log

-Log your progress within the ‘Ethics and professional scepticism’ tab of your online training file for each of your six-monthly reviews with your training manager.
+Log your progress within the ‘Ethics and professional scepticism’ tab of your online training file for each of your six-monthly reviews with your training manager, counsellor or principal.
 Here’s the process:

-- You should complete one or more modules of the ethics learning programme in advance of your six-monthly reviews.
+- Complete one or more modules of the Ethics Learning Programme in advance of your six-monthly review.

-- After each module of the ethics learning programme, watch the relevant practising ethics webinar and consider responses to each scenario.
+- After each module of the Ethics Learning Programme, watch the corresponding Practising Ethics webinar and consider responses to each scenario.

 - Keep a note of ethical examples that you read in the news or see in the workplace as they will help you to talk about a real-life situation in your next review.